DeepGraphLearning/GMNN/README.md

 7. Use more effective strategies for early stopping in training.

+8. Tune the weight of the unsupervised objective function for training GNNq.

 ## Acknowledgement
 Some codes of the project are from the following repo: [pygcn](https://github.com/tkipf/pygcn).